relaybox/history/README.md

 # History - RelayBox History Management Service

-The history service is one of four core services that keep the core database up to date with the latest data broadcast by the UWS Realtime Service.
+The history service is one of four core services that keep the core database up to date with the latest data broadcast by the Core Realtime Service.

 ## Getting Started